 The final big problem with pugs is their eyes.
 Corneal ulcers are the biggest threat and can be caused by the most seemingly minor issue.

 If left untreated, they can lead to blindness and surgery to remove the dog’s eye.
-It’s essential that owners always check their eyes, and get them to a vet as soon as possible.
+Owners must always check their eyes and get them to a vet as soon as possible.

 So, if you’re thinking of getting this dog, as you have read, there are pros and cons to owning a pug.